bbauska/HTML5-webdev/html-basics.md

 **8. HTML5 semantic tags:**

 One of the most important features of HTML5 is its semantics tags.
 Semantic tags refers to syntax that makes the HTML more comprehensible by better defining the different sections and layout of web pages.
 It makes web pages more informative and adaptable, allowing browsers and search engines to better interpret content.
-For example, instead of using `<div id="header"></div>` you can use a `<header></hrader>` tag.
+For example, instead of using &lt;div id="header"></div&gt; you can use a &lt;header></hrader&gt; tag.

 <p align="center">
     <img src="assets/images/semantic-tags.png" alt="HTML5 semantic tags" width="300px" />